rohanbjkr/rohanbjkr.github.io/_pages/about.md

 In addition to his academic and professional achievements, Rohan is an active educator.
 He runs a blog where he shares tutorials on statistical software such as SPSS, STATA, and R, and provides insights into various economic concepts ([https://www.rohanbyanjankar.com.np](https://www.rohanbyanjankar.com.np)).
 He also has a YouTube channel where he offers video tutorials on data analysis.

+He has been awarded Gold Medal for securing the highest marks in MA Economics with 3.85 CGPA.
+He has secured research grant awarded by Rector’s Office, Tribhuvan University for carrying out Master’s Thesis on “Determinants of financial access and its impact on household welfare in Nepal”.

 📧 [Email](mailto:rohanbjkr@gmail.com) \| 🌐 [Blog](http://www.rohanbyanjankar.com.np) \| 🎥 [Vlog](https://www.youtube.com/@RohanB) \| 🔍 [Google Scholar](https://scholar.google.com/citations?user=HLkbYnMAAAAJ&hl)